cce-uzk/AIChatPageComponent/README.md

 ## Customization for External Use

-**This plugin is designed for University of Cologne's infrastructure.** To adapt it for your organization:
+**This plugin is designed for University of Cologne's RAMSES infrastructure.** To adapt it for your organization:

-1. **AI Service Integration**: Modify `/classes/ai/` to integrate with your AI service endpoint
+1. **AI Service Integration**: Update RAMSES API URLs in plugin configuration to point to your endpoints
-2. **Authentication**: Update API authentication methods in the AIChat base plugin
+2. **Authentication**: Configure your API token in the RAMSES configuration section
-3. **File Processing**: Adjust file handling according to your server capabilities
+3. **File Processing**: Adjust file handling according to your server capabilities (ghostscript, imagick)
 4. **Configuration**: Adapt default settings and limits to your requirements
+5. **Models**: Your AI service must provide an OpenAI-compatible `/v1/models` endpoint returning model arrays
-5. **Testing**: Thoroughly test all functionality with your specific setup
+6. **Testing**: Thoroughly test all functionality with your specific setup

-**Note**: This plugin requires proper configuration of the AIChat base plugin and AI service access.
+**Note**: This plugin requires access to a RAMSES-compatible AI service with proper API authentication.
 Contact your system administrator for setup assistance.